Azure/az-hop/docs/deploy/index.md

   - name: execute # name of the Cycle Cloud node array
     # Azure VM Instance type
     vm_size: Standard_F2s_v2
-    # maximum number of cores that can be instanciated
+    # maximum number of cores that can be instantiated
     max_core_count: 1024
     # Use the pre-built azhop image from the marketplace
     image: azhpc:azhop-compute:centos-7_9:latest